jinghuazhao/QTR/HUA_methylation_analysis/README.md

 1. Work in batches and then combine them.

-[BiSeq.R](BiSeq.R) replaces 1_BiSeq.R in both experiments below.
+[BiSeq.R](BiSeq.R) replaces 1_BiSeq.R in both experiments on *lmer* and *matie* below.
 It handles the triplet with suffexes as 1a2a,1b3b,2c3c rather than a sequence of numbers, as readily visible from *SUA_sample_information.csv*.

 Working directories for programs in **scripts_lmer/** and **scripts_matie/** are now **rrbs_clean_data_lmer/** and **rrbs_clean_data_matie/**, respectively.